airpair/speed-up-your-angular-apps-and-get-rid-of-sasqwatches/post.md

 ```

 ## $asqwatches
-We now know that the more wathchers we have the slower the $digest will be and that this can cause janky performance.
+We now know that the more watchers we have the slower the $digest will be and that this can cause janky performance.
 Have you ever thought about where those watchers are coming from?
 Using a tool like [ng-stats](http://github.com) in development, you can now see how many watchers are active in your app.
 So what exactly is a $asqwatch?
-* The watchers you did not know your were making or didn't care to optimize
+* The watchers you did not know you were making or didn't care to optimize
 * The watchers that came from 3rd party modules that you installed
-* The watchers that manifested from nowhere
+* The watchers that manifested from nowhere.
 This proves that you're at fault for having such slow angular apps because we put those $asqwatches there.

 ## Speed things up